Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 	return false;
 }
 ```
-So what exactly is this REVERT instruction?
+So what exactly is this `Instruction::REVERT`?
 Lets look at the [Instruction source](https://github.com/ethereum/solidity/blob/0d8a9c328910bc9a0ab18beb273c029dc9a05b15/libevmasm/Instruction.h)
 ```c++
 /// Virtual machine bytecode instruction. enum class Instruction: uint8_t